 Hybrid accelerated pathway

-Student teachers in hybrid accelerated programs will receive a $15,000 stipend to assist with intensive study with some practical classroom experience at a local school over 12 months.
+Student teachers in hybrid accelerated programs will receive a $15,000 scholarship to assist with intensive study with some practical classroom experience at a local school over 12 months.

 Applications and eligibility

 The application method varies depending on your circumstances.
 Admission is based on each university’s requirements as detailed in the participating university links.
 Please note that meeting the minimum admission requirements does not guarantee selection, which is based on merit, likelihood of success and availability of places in the course.

 2021 placements are now closed.
 Enrolments for 2022 will open soon, please refer to university websites to progress your enrolment.